 We have already mentioned that there are different types of social trading brokers.
 Unlike stock brokers, which are relatively easy to compare, in the social trading area there are different approaches.
 This adds a certain challenge to our broker comparison.
-For example with one social trading provider investors need a separate custody account, while others do not require this.
-Therefore, we examine the account model and target direction of the respective provider and test it for practicability both from the perspective of the top trader and the follower, although our focus is primarily on the investor.
+For example, with one social trading provider, investors might require a separate custody account, while others do not require this.
+Therefore, we examine the account models of the respective provider and test it for practicability, both from the perspective of the top trader and the follower – although our focus is primarily on the investor.

-It has been shown in practice that there are no different account models within a provider, apart from VIP clients.
-With the majority of brokers it is possible to be active both as a trader and as an investor.
-Although we recommend in this case – if the broker allows it – to open two separate accounts to differentiate between the trading activity and the result.
-Top traders sometimes receive more favorable conditions, provided that they could win a certain number of followers or capital for themselves.
+In practice, individual providers do not generally offer different account models, apart from those for VIP clients.
+With the majority of brokers, it is possible to be active both as a trader and as an investor.
+Although, we recommend in this case – if the broker allows it – to open two separate accounts to differentiate between your trading activity and the result.
+Top traders sometimes receive more favourable conditions if they can attract a certain number of followers or amount of trading capital for themselves.

-When deciding who should be the social trading test winner, you might also consider evaluating the trading platform and mobile trading.
-Most brokers in the social trading segment do not offer separate software for download, but limit themselves to a web-based platform accessed directly via the user‘s browser.
-However, we do not perceive that as detrimental and do not hold it against a provider if he does not offer software for download and installation.
-But we do take a closer look at the web-based platform.
-In the category „usability“ we go even deeper.
+When deciding who should be your social trading test winner, you might also consider evaluating the trading platform and mobile trading.
+Most brokers in the social trading segment do not offer separate software for download, but limit themselves to a web-based platform accessed directly via the user’s browser.
+However, we do not perceive that as a drawback, and do not hold it against a provider if they do not offer software for download and installation.
+We do, however, take a close look at the web-based platform.
+In the category of ‘usability’ we go even deeper.

-In our Social Trading Broker Test providers have to offer more than just a simple order mask.
-Additional features such as chart analysis, trade history of the top trader, detailed trading style information, etc. should also be available.
+In our social trading broker test, providers have to offer more than just a simple order mask.
+Additional features such as chart analysis, the trade history of the top trader, detailed trading style information, amongst other aspects, should also be available.

-A mobile brokerage app for smartphones and iPhones would be desirable, but in our opinion it‘s not a requirement for a test winner.
-Maybe you‘ll have a different opinion.
-As a rule, the platforms or the website of the providers are responsive design.
-This means that the look and presentation adapt to the user‘s mobile device.
-Sometimes functionality may be limited somewhat.
-An app for Android and iOS is therefore not mandatory, but the provider should offer an alternative, such as the mobile web view.
+A mobile brokerage app for smartphones and other mobile devices is also desirable, but in our opinion it‘s not a requirement for a test winner.
+Maybe you have a different opinion, but as a rule, the platforms or the provider’s website are often responsive.
+This means that the look and presentation of the website are able to adapt to the user‘s mobile device, although sometimes functionality may be limited somewhat.
+An app for Android and iOS is therefore not mandatory, but the provider should offer an alternative, such as a mobile web view.

-We also assess the information content to see to what extent all important information is easily accessible.
-A search function is very helpful in this case, and the registration and verification process is also tested in this category.
+We also assess the website content to see to what extent all important information is easily accessible.
+A search function is very helpful in this case, and we also test the registration and verification process in this category.

 - Correct and competent use of language

-- Additional applications such as search function etc.
+- Additional features such as a search function

-In addition to the user-friendliness of the website itself, we also give a look to the trading platform from this perspective.
+In addition to the website’s user-friendly aspect, from this perspective, we also take a look at the trading platform.
 Can you find your way around the order mask?
-Can users easily get more detailed information about the top trader, etc.?
-The platform should still be easily accessible during hectic stock market activities, because nothing would be worse for you as a trader than not having access to your account in just such a situation.
+Can users easily find detailed information about the top trader, etc?
+The platform should still be easily accessible during hectic stock market activity.
+It is vital for you as a trader to have access to your account in such a situation.

-Whoever turns out to be the best social trading provider should, in our opinion, also provide an excellent customer service, since from the quality of the employees one can draw conclusions about the general quality of the broker.
-Ultimately an excellent support shows that customer relations are important to the company.
+In our opinion, the best social trading provider should also provide excellent customer service – the quality of the provider’s employees generally reflects the overall quality of the broker.
+Ultimately, excellent support demonstrates that customer relations are important to the company.
 In our assessment we pay attention to the communication channels for contacting the broker.
-This should usually be possible via e-mail (alternatively by contact form), telephone and live chat, with the latter having gained enormously in importance during recent years.
+This should usually be possible via e-mail (or contact form), telephone and live chat.
+The latter has gained in importance in recent years.

-You‘ve already experienced the customer service?
-What is your opinion on the reaction of the team?
-Are you satisfied with the speed of the answers?
+If you have already experienced your social trading provider’s customer services, what was your opinion on the team’s reaction?
+Were you satisfied with the speed of the answers?
 Were the employees able to help you competently?
-If you have already had some experience, then it would be good to consider this in your assessment.
+If you have already had some experience, then it would be good to consider this in your assessment?

 You might pay particular attention to these points: